sunnyvalechha/Docker/README.md

         RUN pip install -r requirement.txt
         ENTRYPOINT ["python3"]

+**Run the docker file**

         docker build -t sunny/django-app .

-**Run the docker file**

-        docker build -t ubuntu:latest .

 **Key points:**
 * The -t flag assign names to the image and it is optional because in the system 100's of image might present.
 * The . at the end specifies current directory
-* Your Dockerfile should be named "Dockerfile" (case-sensitive)
+* Your Dockerfile should be named "Dockerfile" only (case-sensitive)
-* If your Dockerfile has a different name, you would use the -f flag
+* If your Dockerfile has a different name, you should use the -f flag

 Example:
 docker build -t docker-image:latest -f MyDockerfile .